spring-projects/spring-framework/org.springframework.expression/readme.txt

 - See LiteralTests for Date (4,5,6) - should date take an expression rather than be hardcoded in the grammar to take 2 strings only?
-- when doing arithmetic, eg. 8.4 / 4  and the user asks for an Integer return type - do we silently coerce or say we cannot as it won't fit into an int? (see EvaluationTests.testMathOperatorDivide04)
+- when doing arithmetic, eg. 8.4 / 4  and the user asks for an Integer return type - do we silently coerce or say we cannot as it won't fit into an int? (see OperatorTests.testMathOperatorDivide04)
 - Is $index within projection/selection useful or just cute?
+- All reals are represented as Doubles (so 1.25f is held internally as a double, can be converted to float when required though) - is that ok?